roytang/blog/content/_index.md

 There's also a [notes page](/notes), which is more like shorter, day-to-day microblog entries.
 A lot of my other activities on platformss are also syndicated back here as notes.

+There's a [links page](/links), where I share various links of interest.

 There's a [photos page](/photos), which is just all the images and videos publicly available on the site (and via my social media stuff, etc).
 Liberally sprinkled with memes and gaming screenshots.
 I also do this daily sketching thing, which I collect in an [sketchbook album](/albums/sketchbook).

 There's some other stuff around as well.
 I don't really know how to link to everything, so I made an [explore page](/page/explore).